PhilippPro/PhilippPro.github.io/_posts/2020-2-26-xgboost_defaults.md

 than the package defaults.

-In my [paper](http://www.jmlr.org/papers/volume20/18-444/18-444.pdf) I could get an average improvement of 0.029 in AUC for the classification datasets.
+In my [paper](http://www.jmlr.org/papers/volume20/18-444/18-444.pdf) I could get an average improvement of 0.029 in AUC for the classification datasets with my defaults.
 Also not a very big difference, so this is not very surprising.

 ## Further work